Control 1.17: Endpoint Data Loss Prevention (Endpoint DLP)

 Confirm control effectiveness by verifying:

-- Target devices appear in Microsoft Purview with healthy status
+- Target Windows and macOS devices appear in Microsoft Purview > Settings > Device onboarding with healthy status and recent last-seen timestamps

 Additional Resources

-- Microsoft Learn: Onboard devices to Endpoint DLP
+- Microsoft Learn: Get started with Endpoint DLP

 - Microsoft Learn: Configure Endpoint DLP settings